getcellm/cellm/README.md

 ## Example
 Say you're reviewing medical studies and need to quickly identify papers relevant to your research.
 Here's how Cellm can help with this task:

-Here's how Cellm can help with this task:

 https://github.com/user-attachments/assets/c93f7da9-aabd-4c13-a4f5-3e12332c5794

 In this example, we copy the papers' title and abstract into Excel and write this prompt: